apigeekdemos/apigee-s1p-labs/Lab 1 - Proxy a CF app using Edge (Org plan)/README.md

     - When you do that the business teams can create API Products, and scale the consumption
     - If you have swagger spec for this API, you can enable your developers to access these APIs through smartdocs

-# Unbinding the Application from 'ORG' Service Plan
+# Unbinding the Application from 'ORG' Service Plan (Optional)

-Since we will be using the same application for our next set of labs, we will now be unbinding this application from the ORG plan.
+These set of instrcutions are optional for this Lab, but good to know for an application lifescyle management perspective.
+We will now be unbinding this application from the ORG plan.

 To unbind the the application we will be using the 'apigee-unbind-org' comand as follows: